devarops/RepRes_Blog/why_peer_review_in_reproducible_research.md

 refers to only the inspection of the manuscript.

 On the other hand, a reproducible investigation provides all the elements with which you did your academic work.
-Thus, the reviewer can access the data used, the source code with which the analyzes were carried out, the package versions, the parameters used, the intermediate and final results.
+Thus, the reviewer can access the data used, the source code with which the analyses were carried out, the package versions, the parameters used, the intermediate and final results.
 All of these items should be published and should be easily accessible.
 In this way, reviewers can have a complete picture of your work and how you did it.
 Reviewers can suggest data handling or modifications to the source code, suggestions that could improve the analyses.
-A reproducible investigation allows the quality and speed of the review process of your work to be increased.
+A reproducible investigation allows that the quality and speed of the review process of your work to be increased.

 Peer review in reproducible research allows others to verify the entire process of your research, from the data to the final manuscript.
 The thorough verification of your research signals quality,